TBeijen/tbnl-hugo/content/post/2017-05-27-haproxy-secure-route53-healthchecks.md

 ## Possible solutions
 After brief research, possible solutions boiled down to:

-* Whitelist known Route 53 health check ip's.
+* Whitelist known Route 53 health check IPs.
 * Find a way to only publicly expose a monitor endpoint that reflects the service health.

-Whitelisting route 53 health checks, using the ip's refered to by the [AWS developer guide](https://ip-ranges.amazonaws.com/ip-ranges.json>) is arguable the cleanest solution.
+Whitelisting Route 53 health checks, using the IPs referred to by the [AWS developer guide](https://ip-ranges.amazonaws.com/ip-ranges.json>) is arguable the cleanest solution.
 It introduces however, some 'moving parts':

-* Periodically querying the route 53 health check ip list and updating a security group.
+* Periodically querying the Route 53 health check IP list and updating a security group.
 * Monitoring to ensure this mechanism works well.

-If possible, less moving parts is preferrable, especially as this in our stack is an uncommon requirement.
+If possible, less moving parts is preferable, especially as this in our stack is an uncommon requirement.
 So let's see what's possible.

-## HAProxy healthchecks
+## HAProxy health checks

 As it turns out, HAProxy doesn't disappoint and has some very powerful configuration directives that allow decoupling the monitor from the frontend.